ckeditor/ckeditor4-docs/docs/guide/dev/integration/spreadsheets/README.md

 <info-box hint="">
 	Keep in mind that this code will be executed every time data is set in the editor, so it will convert any plain HTML table.
 It makes sense to use when entirely replacing Table plugin with Spreadsheet plugin.
-	Also, since spreadsheets support only plain text cell values, every more complex structure (like lists) will bo converted to plain text.
+	Also, since spreadsheets support only plain text cell values, every more complex structure (like lists) will be converted to plain text.
 </info-box>

 ## Frontend layer integration